 Since the end of March our schools' and college's decision making has been guided by a set of principles.
-We have adapted these principles1 as the situation and Government guidance has changed.
-This update is based on the latest Government guidance under new national restrictions from 5 November to 2 December 2020.
+We have adapted these principles as the situation and Government guidance has changed.
+This update is based on the latest Government guidance following the end of the second lockdown on 2 December.
 Our key principles are:

-- We will continue to put the safety of our pupils, learners and staff at the forefront of all we do; - We will continue to follow Government guidance and keep our position under review; - We will continue to ensure that each pupil/learner has an individualised, updated, Covid-19 Risk Assessment: - Pupils and learners will learn in 'bubbles' with the same staff assigned to these bubbles, where possible: - Pupils/learners and staff will not always be able to social distance within bubbles because of the support needs of our pupils and learners; - Staff with peripatetic roles (e.g. Speech and Language Therapist, Occupational Therapist) will need to work in a few bubbles.
-We will ensure we minimise the number of contacts these staff have: - When outside of these bubbles, staff will practise social distancing of 1m plus;
+- We will continue to put the safety of our pupils, learners and staff at the forefront of all we do; - We will continue to follow Government guidance and keep our position under review; - We will continue to ensure that each pupil/learner has an individualised, updated, Covid-19 Risk Assessment; - Pupils and learners will learn in 'bubbles' with the same staff assigned to these bubbles, where possible; - Pupils/learners and staff will not always be able to social distance within bubbles because of the support needs of our pupils and learners; - Staff with peripatetic roles (e.g. Speech and Language Therapist, Occupational Therapist) will need to work in a few bubbles.
+We will ensure we minimise the number of contacts these staff have; - When outside of these bubbles, staff will practise social distancing of 1m plus;

-1 Version 2 was published on 12 May, Version 3 on 8 July, and Version 4 on 19 August.
+&lt;sup>1 Version 2 was published on 12 May, Version 3 on 8 July, and Version 4 on 19 August, Version 5 on 5 November and Version 6 on 14 December

-• We will work in partnership with placing Local Authorities and parents and carers on an ongoing basis;
+We will work in partnership with placing Local Authorities and parents and carers on an ongoing basis;